SB321/Delica-Mart/README.md

 ### 1. Angular Frontend:

 * User-friendly and responsive user interface (UI) with a clean and intuitive design.
-* Shopping cart functionality for adding/removing items.
+* Shopping cart functionality for adding and removing items.
 * Search and filtering options for easy product discovery.

 ### 2. Spring Boot Backend: